KiltedCode/khandaria-campaign/sessions/2019/2019-09-05-fetch-belsarin.md

 sees someone in high priests robes, which shouldn't be without blessing of Sarenrae
 would be solstice, equinox, or at minimum a Sunday
 walks past Me`l`vin who tries to stop her, she says he's disrespectful wearing the robes
-`Faleor` yells asking for communion, `Melvin` and two junior priests come to eject us
+`Faleor` yells asking for communion, `Melvyn` and two junior priests come to eject us
 `Pylia` gets to the back, runs into priest she knows
 priest she is looking for is outside dealing with family (`Rosnick`)
 brings up robes being inappropriate, he says may be will of Sarenrae despite not having conclave